 An audit report issued to the city’s tourism board Tuesday showed the Las Vegas Convention and Visitors Authority (LVCVA) received 2.4% less in revenue in the 2025 fiscal year that ended in June.

 Total government-wide revenues, however, increased by approximately $20.4 million.
-This increase is mainly due to the gain on the sale of land, and interest and investment earnings.
-The one-time gain on the sale of land increased revenues by $26.3 million, while investments and interest increased revenues by $15.4 million.
-These increases were offset by a decline in room tax and gaming fees, an $18.1 million, or 4% decrease, from the previous year, the report said.
+This increase is mainly due to the gain on the sale of land and interest and investment earnings.
+The one-time gain on the sale of land increased revenue by $26.3 million, while investments and interest increased revenue by $15.4 million.
+These increases were offset by a decline in room tax and gaming fees, an $18.1 million (4%) decrease from the previous year, the report said.

 “Recent months have demonstrated a decreased volume of international and domestic visitors,” the report said.
-“Facility charges for services remained flat, while transportation revenue decreased $2.4 million, due to increased Monorail demand and ridership in fiscal year 2024, from the Super Bowl and F1 race.”
+“Facility charges for services remained flat, while transportation revenue decreased $2.4 million, due to increased Monorail demand and ridership in fiscal year 2024 from the Super Bowl and the F1 race.”

 Decreased advertising ($2.0 million) and marketing and sales ($3.4 million) were also due to the rotation of special events like the Super Bowl and inaugural F1.
-Salary and benefits increased by $6.4 million, a result of higher filled position count.
+Salary and benefits increased by $6.4 million, a result of a higher filled-position count.
 Government-wide revenues exceeded expenditures by $171.2 million, due to the one-time land sale, the report said.

-Las Vegas performed well economically in the first several months of fiscal 2025 before tailing off at the end of the fiscal year and to start the 2026 fiscal year.
+Las Vegas performed well economically in the first several months of fiscal 2025 before tailing off at the end of the fiscal year and to start FY 2026.
 Visitation increased in the calendar year 2024 by 2.1%, from 40.8 million to 41.7 million.
-In the calendar year 2024, occupancy increased slightly from 83.5% to 83.6%, and average daily room rates (ADR) increased by 1%.
-June 2025, however, had monthly occupancy levels at 78.7% and ADR at $163.64, which is a decrease of 6.5% and 6.6%, respectively, from the previous June, the report said.
+In calendar year 2024, occupancy increased slightly from 83.5% to 83.6% and average daily room rates (ADR) increased by 1%.
+June 2025, however, had monthly occupancy levels at 78.7% and ADR at $163.64, a decrease of 6.5% and 6.6%, respectively, from the previous June, the report said.

 July 2025 monthly visitation was down 12% compared to July 2024.
 July’s monthly hotel occupancy was 76.1%, a 7.6 point decrease, and average daily rates were $154.76, a 3.4% decrease, both compared to the month of July 2024, the report said.